theBitsky/notes/about.md

 I'm fun of static type checkers and languages, especially [TypeScript](TypeScript.md).
 Also, I'm interesting in writing tests, using code generators and some cool command-line tools.

-Besides programming stuff, I like writing itself, reading weird articles, mechanical keyboards (I'm typing this text on [Vortex Race III RGB](Vortex%20Race%20III%20RGB.md) with Cherry MX Blue switches), keeping all information that I used somehow in life and taking notes - I do note-taking using [Zettelkasten method](Zettelkasten%20method.md).
+Besides programming stuff, I like writing itself, reading weird articles, mechanical keyboards, keeping all information that I used somehow in life and taking notes - I do note-taking using [Zettelkasten method](Zettelkasten%20method.md).

 I find the way of learn in public is quite useful so here is my [Digital Garden](/notes).